Bontang: Fishing and agriculture

 The fishing industry in Bontang is small, consisting mainly of small-scale fish farming for local consumption in Bontang and nearby cities, such as Balikpapan.
 A small amount of the catch is exported to Makassar and Hong Kong.
 Only a small proportion of the land in Bontang is available and/or suitable for farming.
 As a result, only about 4% of Bontang residents are involved in agriculture.

 Manufacturing

 PT Pupuk Kaltim was established in 1977.
 It is an Indonesian government-owned fertilizer company that manufactures ammonia and urea from the area's natural gas.
 The company operates four units producing ammonia and five units producing urea, resulting in an annual output of 1,850,000 tons of ammonia and 2,980,000 tons of urea.
 The ammonia production is exported to countries such as South Korea, Taiwan, the Philippines, and India, as well as being used locally in Indonesia whilst urea is distributed to national rice farmers and plantations (rubber, oil palm, etc.).

 There are also other manufacturing companies in Kaltim Industrial Estate near PT Pupuk Kaltim e.g. PT.
-Kaltim Parna Industri that produces ammonia and PT Kaltim Methanol Industri that produces methanol.
+Kaltim Parna Industri produces ammonia and PT Kaltim Methanol Industri that produces methanol.
 As of 2015, the city is the biggest producer of urea and ammonia in South East Asia.